Pushing through the working mom meal prep is, in my opinion, the most effective thing you can do every week.

 Want to know why?
-It’s not because it saves you time cooking (although is fully does) It’s because it saves you time washing dishes.
+It’s not because meal prepping saves you time cooking (although it fully does) It’s because it saves you time washing dishes.

 By far and large, whenever I talk to my fellow busy parents riding the struggle bus during weekday meal times, their biggest complaint is this: I freaking hate washing dishes.

 This is even more so in New York City, where so many apartments come dishwasher-free.
 If you’re raising kids and doing it without a dishwasher, I say to you: I’m with you, and I salute you and isn’t it just the worst!?

 I’ve been living without a dishwasher for almost three years now, and in that time I’ve launched a cooking company, scaled up my recipe testing and recipe development freelance work, and continue to raise two kids, one of whom eats like a horse.